 Time: Majors and concentrators must take at least one course specifically covering a time period far removed from their specialization.
 Students specializing in the modern period must take at least one course in the pre-modern period.
 Students specializing in the pre-modern period must take at least one course in the modern period.
 History courses cover a wide range of geographic fields, and the course used for the chronological breadth requirement can be in any geographic region.
 However if the region remains the same, the course MUST focus on a drastically different time period.
-For example, a student specializing in Modern European History could not take a course in Early Modern European History or Early Chinese History.
+For example, a student specializing in Modern European History could not take a course in Early Modern European History for the pre-modern requirement and would need to take something further removed, such as Ancient Greek History or Early Chinese History.